DA-Cal: Towards Cross-Domain Calibration in Semantic Segmentation: Experiments

-\textbf{Calibration Baselines.} For a comprehensive comparison, we consider 4 calibration baselines, including the no calibration baseline (No Calib.), unsupervised calibration method (Ensemble \cite{mehrtash2020confidence, lakshminarayanan2017simple}), source-domain calibration (TempScal-src \cite{guo2017calibration}), and cross-domain calibration (PsudoCal \cite{hu2024pseudo}) We also report metrics separately trained on source and target domains (NoAdapt/Oracle).
-Details of these implementation are povided in Appendix \ref{sec:B}.
+\textbf{Calibration Baselines.} For a comprehensive comparison, we consider {6} calibration baselines, including the no calibration baseline (No Calib.), unsupervised calibration method (Ensemble~\cite{mehrtash2020confidence, lakshminarayanan2017simple}{, and MC Dropout \cite{gal2016dropout}}), source-domain calibration (TempScal-src~\cite{guo2017calibration}{, and its segmentation-specific extension Local Temperature Scaling (TempScal-src-LTS~\cite{ding2021local})}), and cross-domain calibration (PseudoCal~\cite{hu2024pseudo}{, as well as its LTS variant (PseudoCal-LTS)}).
+We also report metrics separately trained on source and target domains (NoAdapt/Oracle).
+Details of these implementations are provided in Appendix~\ref{sec:B}.

 \textbf{Implementation Details.} We train all UDA methods using their official code.
 For Inner Optimization and MTN network, we adopt the SGD optimizer with a fixed learning rate of 0.01.
 For biomedical imaging benchmarks, we use CutMix \cite{yun2019cutmix} instead of ClassMix \cite{olsson2021classmix} since these are binary classification tasks.
 More training and implementation details are provided in Appendix \ref{sec:C}.